paulowen/sw-config-dynamic/README.md

 There is brief experimentation in the spreadsheet using Data Validation and lists of entries to force what values are supported.

 Additional configuration items will be supported as the script evolves.
-As of yet it is a PoC, nothing is optiimised, nothing is really tested.
+As of yet it is a PoC, nothing is optimised, nothing is really tested.
 The logic is dense and repetitive and needs to be improved upon.

 Launch playbook with `ansible-playbook site.yml -i inventory.py`.